-- (1) An ADU or JADU subject only to a building permit under Section 21.85.040(a) above may be created on a lot in a residential or mixed-use zone. - (2) An ADU or JADU subject to an ADU permit under Section 21.85.040(b) above may be created on a lot that is zoned to allow single-family dwelling residential use or multifamily dwelling residential use.
+- (1) An ADU subject only to a building permit under subsection § 21.85.040(a) above may be created on a lot in a residential or mixed-use zone. - (2) An ADU subject to an ADU permit under subsection § 21.85.040(b) above may be created on a lot that is zoned to allow single-family dwelling residential use or multifamily dwelling residential use. - (3) In accordance with Government Code section 66333(a), a JADU may only be created on a lot zoned for single-family residences.